 (Optional) DSP System Toolbox

-The subsystem led_counter is the hardware subsystem targeting the FPGA fabric.
-Inside this subsystem, we marked several internal signals as test points.
-HDL Coder will route those internal signals out of the DUT and into the IP Core wrapper so that the signals can be connected to the FPGA Data Capture HDL IP.
+led_counter subsystem, several internal signals are test points.
+HDL Coder routes those internal signals out of the DUT and into the IP core wrapper so that the signals can be connected to the FPGA Data Capture HDL IP.